 |Waiter, there's a bug on my windshield.|

-Prometheus, for me, was a very flawed yet intensely interesting film.
+Prometheus was a very flawed yet intensely interesting, batshit nonsensical film.

 Covenant is less flawed, but also less interesting.

-Instead of following up on questions of its predecessor, Covenant wastes time rehashing Alien tropes.
-That's entirely understandable, it's a franchise, but it's also tedious.
+Instead of following up on questions raised by its predecessor ('Why do they hate us?'), Covenant wastes time rehashing Alien tropes.
+That's entirely understandable, it's a franchise, after all, but damn it's tedious.

 The xenomorph is not even the real monster in this movie.

-The film begins with David (Michael Fassbender) being brought online by the uncredited Guy Pierce as the inventor Weyland.
+The film begins with David (Michael Fassbender) being brought online by the uncredited Guy Pierce as the inventor and corporate CEO Weyland.

-This dynamic, the subordination of David to what the exceptional android regards as an inferior human master, sets in motion events that will eventually have dreadful consequences.
-David's the resentful, unloved son and this hatred builds up to homicidal levels over the decades.
+This dynamic, the subordination of David to an inferior human master, sets in motion events that will eventually have dreadful consequences.
 Eventually, when opportunity presents, he takes a pointer from Milton's Satan and decides to rule in Hell instead of serve in Heaven.

 David's a flat out psychopath, devoid of empathy and capable of lying and even murdering without hesitation or remorse.
 Untrustworthy, manipulative, and the ultimate user, he betrays and dissects those he claims to love.
 Shaw, who helped reattach David's disembodied head, gets turned into a horrific medical experiment for her trouble.